CERT-Polska/Artemis/docs/user-guide/configuration.rst

 Runtime Configuration Registry
 ---------------------

-The ``Runtime ConfigurationRegistry`` class provides a centralized registry for module runtime configurations.
+The ``RuntimeConfigurationRegistry`` class provides a centralized registry for module runtime configurations.
 It is implemented as a singleton, ensuring that there's only one instance of the registry throughout the application.

 Basic Usage
 ~~~~~~~~~~